 - Properly lay up engines that aren’t going to be used for periods of greater than 30 days.
 Long periods of disuse result’s in serious internal engine rusting of cylinder walls and valves.

 - Do not start engines with throttles advanced.
 Do not race engines until they are up to normal operating temperature.
 This is very damaging.

 - Avoid prolonged idling if possible.
 When trolling or idling for long periods, always run the engine at cruise speed or higher on the way home for at least 30 minutes to dislodge carbon deposits.

 - Service fuel system immediately if excessive exhaust emissions occur.

-- Do not operate boat at high speed with badly fouled bottom or when vibration occurs.
+- Do not operate the boat at high speed with a badly fouled bottom or when vibration occurs.